rerun/rerun/modules/stubbs/README.md

 Stubbs provides very basic support for unit testing modules.
 Each module can contain a test suite of scripts.
+Stubbs will run a module's tests via the `test` command.

+Here the unit tests for the "freddy" module are executed via `test`:

+	rerun stubbs:test -name freddy
+	[tests]
+	  dance: "test freddy dance": default.sh: OK

+A successful unit test will print `OK` while a failed one will print `FAIL` and cause rerun to exit non zero.

+Stubbs creates a unit test for every command that is created through `add-command`.
 When `add-command` is run, a boiler plate unit test script is generated and added to the module's test suite.